Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Sufficient Conditions for Provable Learning

-The objective of SFT is $\min_{\mW} \mathcal{L}(\mW)$ by, e.g., gradient descent.
-We highlight that our approach is different from the teacher-forcing technique used in prior works~\citep{wies2023subtaskdecompositionenableslearning,kim2025transformers}, although both approaches employ intermediate steps of the CoT chain as supervision.
-Specifically, the input sequence for the generation of CoT tokens Eq.~\eqref{eq:generation_token_sft} is $\hat{\sqz}$ whose intermediate tokens are all generated by the transformer in a natural auto-regressive manner, while the teacher-forcing technique employs the ground-truth sequence $\tilde{\sqz}$ as input sequence to generate each token of the CoT.
+and the objective of SFT is $\min_{\mW} \mathcal{L}(\mW)$ by, e.g., gradient descent.
+We highlight that our approach in this section does not employ the teacher-forcing in prior works~\citep{wies2023subtaskdecompositionenableslearning,kim2025transformers}.
+In particular, our input sequence for the generation of CoT tokens Eq.~\eqref{eq:generation_token_sft} is $\hat{\sqz}$ whose intermediate tokens are all generated by the transformer in a natural autoregressive manner, while SFT with teacher-forcing employs the ground-truth sequence $\tilde{\sqz}$ as input sequence to generate tokens of the CoT.
 As a result, SFT with teacher forcing has a mismatch between training and inference.
-Therefore, we consider SFT without teacher forcing to address such mismatch. \paragraph{Intuitive analysis.}SFT admits a fundamentally distinct training objective compared to RL: the transformer generates a whole CoT chain following a natural auto-regressive way and compares it with the ground-truth label to minimize the hinge loss.
-Thus, the ground-truth label of later CoT steps can be used to minimize the loss only if the prior steps are generated correctly~(Fig.~\ref{fig:bool_funcs}).
-This suggests learning dynamics driven by induction: \textbf{(1)} suppose that at the first gradient update SFT only considers $\min_{\mW}\E_{\sqx}[L_1(\sqx, \mW)]$ to learn the first step of the CoT chain $\sqy^{(1)}$, then its last step~(i.e., $\sqx$) is correct~(as $\sqx$ itself is the ground-truth), thus the ground-truth label $\tilde{\sqy}^{(1)}$ can be faithfully used; \textbf{(2)} similar to the case for RL, as long as the gradient $\nabla_{\mW}\E_{\sqx}[L_1(\sqx, \mW)]$ can sufficiently separate the relevant positions from irrelevant ones, the population loss of the first step $\E_{\sqx}[L_1(\sqx, \mW)]$ can be minimized such that the generated $\hat{\sqy}^{(1)}$ can approximate the ground-truth $\tilde{\sqy}^{(1)}$ after one-gradient update; \textbf{(3)} now at the second update, if SFT only considers $\sqy^{(2)}$, then its last step $\hat{\sqy}^{(1)}$ is correctly generated and the ground-truth label $\tilde{\sqy}^{(2)}$ can be used as in the learning of $\sqy^{(1)}$; and \textbf{(4)} repeating this argument suggests that one gradient update solves one step $\sqy^{(t)}$, and thus $T$ gradient updates solve the whole CoT chain.
-Notably, such step-wise learning can emerge naturally in SFT of transformer---it is an intrinsic property that does not rely on data augmentation with the corresponding filter or curriculum learning.
+Therefore, we consider SFT without teacher forcing to address such mismatch. \paragraph{Intuitive analysis.}SFT admits a fundamentally distinct training objective compared to RL: the transformer generates a whole CoT chain in a natural auto-regressive way and compares it with the ground-truth label to minimize the loss.
+Thus, the ground-truth label of later CoT steps can be used to minimize the loss only if the prior steps are generated correctly.